COVID-19 (Coronavirus FAQs)

 It is the responsibility of passengers to make arrangements to gain access to a vehicle when travelling back to the Island in this scerario.
 If family or friends are unable to offer assistance, or you are unable to hire a vehicle, contact the Isle of Wight Council for further guidance and support.
 You can call 01983 823 600 between 9am and 5pm, 7 days a week or email firstname.lastname@example.org

 The requirement to travel via vehicle (and remain isolated therein) was established by the Isle of Wight Transport Infrastructure Board, in consultation with key stakeholders which includes the Isle of Wight Council.
 Accordingly, Red Funnel is unable to waiver from this process, which has been established to protect the Island community.

 Are you still offering food & drink services?

-As face coverings must be worn aboard our ferries and inside our terminals, all customers will need to enjoy food and drink on the outer decks if they wish to consume whilst travelling.
-The only exception to this if customers have to eat/drink for medical reasons or if the passenger is under 11 years of age.
+As face coverings must be worn aboard our ferries and inside our terminals we also remind all passengers that food and drink may only be consumed on the outer decks at this time.
+The only exception to this if passengers need to eat/drink for medical reasons or if the passenger is under 11 years of age.